thomasyang44/sko-tech-academy/docs/client-onboarding/co-deploy-integrate.md

     !!! warning
         You must complete the **[Import the Workflow Solution](#deploy-integrate-4)** prior to this step as the document subclasses are created during the workflow import

-    1. Login to ACCE.
-You can switch to english locale if needed by clicking on the persona icon in upper right corner, and select `Change Language and Locale Settings`.
+    1. Login to ACCE using the URL for "Content Platform Engine administration" You can switch to english locale if needed by clicking on the persona icon in upper right corner, and select `Change Language and Locale Settings`.

     2. Open the target object store (`TARGET` OR `BAWTOS`), by clicking on it.
+In the Tech Academy systems this is `TARGET` so don't be alarmed by the image below that shows `BAWTOS`.
     ![ContentOpenTOS](images/sko-content-open-bawtos.png)

     3. Create a new folder named `Client Documents` under the root folder.